 All of us can feel overwhelmed, anxious or low at some point in our lives.
 For some people these feeling can be more overwhelming and ongoing than for others.
 If you feel this way, you are not alone.

 It can be difficult just to understand our feelings, let alone talk about them, or find someone you feel comfortable talking about them with.
 However, the council and many other organisations are here to support you during this difficult time.
-The organisations below look forward to hearing from you.

 If self-help is not right for you and you remain concerned about your mental health, you should see your GP for advice and treatment.

 The way community mental health services in Harrow are delivered is changing.

 For the last 15 years social care staff and support functions within the community mental health teams were managed by CNWL NHS Foundation Trust (CNWL).
 From 1st July 2023, this will change.
 Mental health social care staff will become part of Harrow Council's Adult Social Care Department.

 The Trust and Social services are working closely together.
 They will ensure that both staff and the mental health services users are supported through this change.
 Attention is being given to how health and social care services will be delivered.

 We want to ensure that the service transfers seamlessly, for both Harrow residents and the staff that deliver these, between the partner organisations.

 Why is this change happening?